devopsjesus/dscpush/README.md

       - **TODO**: Change this behavior to alternatively reference roles from the RoleDeploy module in the RoleList property and dynamically generate the Configuration
         - This would remove the requirement to store static configurations and update them when Roles are updated
         - This would force all deployment resources to be formalized in the RoleDeploy module, which I think is preferable
+- Sends `Stop-DscConfiguration` and waits for target Node LCM to return Idle or Pending before deployment
+  - The `-Force` is not used by any DSC CmdLet, as it tends to cause issues
+- Able to reset the LCM to default settings using the `Reset-TargetLCM` function
+- Able to inject configurations and supporting resources and files into a specified VHDx for repeateable image deployment (DSC Bootstrapping)

 # Requirements